gdblockchain/bumo/src/proto/README.md

 English | [中文](README_CN.md)

 ## Introduction
 The definition module for serialized message of `BUMO`.
 Serialization and deserialization of data are used in the internal communication, node communication, and permanent storage of the blockchain program. `BUMO` uses `protobuf` as the serialization tool.
-When using this module, first define the `message` structure according to the syntax standard defined by `protobuf`, then call the `protobuf` compilation tool to compile the file defining the `message` structure into such as `C++`,`php` source file.
+When using this module, first define the `message` structure according to the syntax standard defined by `protobuf`, then call the `protobuf` compilation tool to compile the file defining the `message` structure into the `C++` source file.
 Then, other source files of `BUMO` can directly call the `message` source file compiled by `protobuf`.

 ## Module Structure
 File | Function